AdrianPaulCarrieres/AdrianPaulCarrieres/README.md

 ## Working on...

-- A discord bot for my classmates and I
+- A discord bot for my classmates
 - My porfolio
 - An article about Phoenix 1.6 aimed at beginners